MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

 ## 4.3.
 Approach

-As presented in Figure 2. both Cantata and Sonata API frameworks consists of three structural components:
+As presented in Figure 2. both Cantata and Sonata API frameworks consist of three structural components:

 - Generic API framework